 Together we can change outcomes, foster independence, enrich lives, empower families and transform communities.
 Together we can transform Alberta.

-Over twenty years ago in Edmonton, there was no way to help children with autism and their families.
-They were isolated, confused, and exhausted, with no connection to one another, to experts, to the community.
+Twenty-Five years ago in Edmonton, there was no way to help children with autism and their families.
+They were isolated, confused, and exhausted, with no connection to one another, to experts, or to the community.

 Researchers were beginning to understand the condition, but there was scarcely a link between the science and what was happening in a growing number of households in Alberta.